contentjet/contentjet-api/README.md

 #### 3. Configure mail backend

 Mail **must** be configured by editing `dist/config/config.production.js` and instantiating a mail backend and attaching it to the `MAIL_BACKEND` property.
-An email address must also be assigned to the to the `MAIL_FROM` property.
+An email address must also be assigned to the `MAIL_FROM` property.
 Contentjet comes with 2 backends out-of-the-box, [Mailgun](https://www.mailgun.com/) (recommended) or SMTP.
 These mail backends are simply thin wrappers around [nodemailer](https://nodemailer.com).

 ##### MailGun